MightyHelper/feni-ml-magnetization/README.md

 ## TODO:
 Exec clean for toko
-Allow exec execute multiple nanoparticles at a time
+Allow exec execute multiple nanoparticles at a time Add bar plot by type lattice dynamics and check displacement generate more random

 ## Note about Paths in pathlib